qgis/QGIS-Plugins-Website/.github/PULL_REQUEST_TEMPLATE.md

 - New unit tests have been added for relevant changes

-- you have read the QGIS Developer Guide (https://docs.qgis.org/testing/en/docs/developers_guide/index.html) and your PR complies with its QGIS Coding Standards
+- you have read and acknowledged [the contributing guidelines](https://github.com/qgis/QGIS-Plugins-Website?tab=contributing-ov-file) and your PR complies with
 -->

 ## Reviewer's checklist